MUnique/OpenMU/deploy/all-in-one/README.md

 ## What's next

-Now, when you have deployed OpenMU, it's time to discover the AdminPanel.
+The server is automatically started and initialized for Season 6.
+You can start playing, if you want :-)

+Additionally, take a look at the AdminPanel.

-If your containers run on docker at your local machine, you can simply go to `http://localhost/`.
+If your containers run on docker at your local machine, you can simply go to `http://localhost/`

-There you'll find a setup in the navigation menu, where you can select your desired game version, number of game servers (just the data of it), and if test accounts should be created.
+If you want to run another game version, you can go to the setup page through the navigation menu, where you can select your desired game version, number of game servers (just the data of it), and if test accounts should be created.

-Click on 'Install', wait a bit until the database is set up and filled with the data and voila, OpenMU is ready to use.
+If you click on 'Install', wait a bit until the database is set up and filled with the data and voila, OpenMU is ready to use.